NORDISKA TYGER × ROOTOTE

 Susanne Beckman

-Born in 1944 to parents who founded the Anders Beckman School, famous for advertising, illustration, and fashion education, and studied graphic design at the school.
-Actively working as a graphic designer, pattern designer, artist, and set designer both in Japan and overseas.
+Born in 1944 to parents who founded the Anders Beckmann School, a famous school for teaching advertising, illustration, and fashion, he studied graphic design at the school.
+He has been actively working both in Japan and overseas as a graphic designer, pattern designer, artist, and set designer.

 VISION

-Suzanne Beckmann designed many geometric patterns, and her representative work “Vision” had an impact on home decorations and commercial facility decorations at the time.
-A design that dynamically draws a beautiful wave pattern with four vivid color gradations.
+Suzanne Beckmann designed many geometric patterns, and her signature piece, "Vision," made an impact on home decorations and commercial facility decorations at the time.
+The design dynamically depicts a beautiful wave pattern using four vibrant color gradations.

 "MASKROS" Shopper S